 You can delete an S3 bucket by using the Qumulo REST API or qq CLI.
 You can also use the S3 API directly.

-While the Qumulo Core REST API and qq CLI let you choose whether to also delete the bucket root directory, the S3 API always deletes the bucket root directory.
+While the Qumulo REST API and qq CLI let you choose whether to also delete the bucket root directory, the S3 API always deletes the bucket root directory.

 Deleting an S3 Bucket by Using the qq CLI